CameronShum/spotify-playlist-search/README.md

 All buttons and icons are designed custom.
 All the components are built custom as well.

 ## Performance
 To get better performance the app goes through a few perfomance optimizations.
+The rerender time for adding a component was reduced from 30ms per item to ~10ms per item, measured with the React DevTools Flamegraph.

 ### Memoization
 Many components use `React.memo()` to prevent rerenders when a component gets the same prop.